 Credit: Trish Matheny

-The Patagonia Torrentshell 3L is made with 50-denier ECONYL recycled nylon ripstop fabric that is sturdy and held up well through the testing process.
+The Patagonia Torrentshell 3L is made with 50D ECONYL recycled nylon ripstop fabric that is sturdy and held up well through the testing process.
 The newest version of this jacket was upgraded with a more PFC-free DWR coating that is much gentler on the planet than old-school repellants.
+Patagonia products also have a great warranty if something goes wrong with your jacket.

 The stiff and rigid Torrentshell design may sacrifice a bit of comfort but inspires confidence in overall construction quality and extended durability.